prajwalch/yazap/README.md

 ```

 ### Handling help
-You don't have to manually handle `-h` and `--help` but if you want to display help manually
+Handling `-h` or `--help` and displaying usage is done automatically but if you want to display help
-say like when argument is empty you can use `App.displayHelp` and `App.displaySubcommandHelp`.
+manually when `-h` or `--help` is not present on command line you call call `App.displayHelp` and
+`App.displaySubcommandHelp` to display root level help and provided subcommand help respectively.
+This is useful in condition like when argument is not provided.
 ```zig
 if (!(ls_args.hasArgs())) {
     try app.displayHelp();